-This course is geared towards the instructional designer who would like to learn more about the role of research in their profession.
+This course is an introduction for the instructional designer who would like to learn more about the role of research in their profession.
 Throughout this 4-week course, participants will be provided with an introduction to quantitative, qualitative, and mixed methodology along with a clear understanding of ethics in research.
 Upon completion of this course, you will be able to identify various research designs, apply sound methodology to research problems, and collaborate in research environments with knowledge of research from the unique perspective and expertise of the instructional designer.

 Project Management for Instructional Designers

 Project management skills are essential for instructional designers to ensure project success and to provide leadership throughout the process.
 This course introduces you to the life cycle of a project, from concept to completion and evaluation, including strategies for working successfully within a team environment to achieve project goals.
 Upon completion of this course, you will have developed key skills in project management by exploring best practices, tools, and techniques associated with process groups and knowledge areas.
 Additionally, participants will be able to utilize skills and strategies that can be adapted to the needs of a variety of projects.